Due to staff illness we will be opening the Brotherton library at 11am

 Obtaining an ISBN: ISBN services for new publishers - information from Nielsen UK.

-Benefits of open access: benefits for researchers of making their research output freely available online.
+Green and gold open access: benefits for researchers of making their research output freely available online.

 Wellcome open access fund: information on the Trust's OA Policy and how to reclaim APCs.